Mario + Rabbids Kingdom Battle: Accolades

 Kingdom Battle received numerous awards, generally in strategy game categories alongside several other nominations.
-The game won "Best Strategy Game" at the Game Critics Awards, Gamescom, and The Game Awards 2017, as well as the D.I.C.E.
-Awards the following year.
+The game won "Best Strategy Game" at the Game Critics Awards, Gamescom, and The Game Awards 2017, as well as "Strategy/Simulation Game of the Year" at the 21st Annual D.I.C.E.
+Awards.
 Additionally, the game won "Best Original Game" at the Game Critics Awards, as well as the "Animation" and "Visual Design" categories at the 2018 Develop Awards.
 It was also nominated for several other miscellaneous categories, such as best casual game, best family game, and best of show; the game was surpassed only by other first-party games developed solely by Nintendo, being under shadowed by Super Mario Odyssey and The Legend of Zelda: Breath of the Wild.

 Eurogamer ranked the game fifth on their list of the "Top 50 Games of 2017"; GamesRadar+ ranked it 13th on their list of the 25 best games of 2017; EGMNow ranked it 14th on their list of the 25 Best Games of 2017; Polygon ranked it 33rd on their list of the 50 best games of 2017.
 The game won the award for "Best Strategy Game" in IGN's Best of 2017 Awards, whereas its other nominations were for "Best Switch Game" and "Best Original Music".

 Legacy

 In the 2018 fighting game Super Smash Bros.
-Ultimate, three of the Rabbids appear as collectable Spirits using their artwork from this title: Rabbid Mario, Rabbid Peach, and Rabbid Kong.
+Ultimate, three of the Rabbids appear as collectable power-ups ("Spirits"): Rabbid Mario, Rabbid Peach, and Rabbid Kong.
 Rabbid Peach appears in Just Dance 2018 as the alternative playable mascot for Beyoncé's song "Naughty Girl".

 Connections forged from Kingdom Battle extend beyond Rabbids references.
 In January 2019, Kirkhope was asked by Soliani for his contact information on behalf of Nintendo, saying the company loved what Kirkhope had done for the Mario + Rabbids soundtrack and requested his help on an unspecified piece of music.
 Kirkhope was initially skeptical about the purpose of this offer but accepted it.
 Upon realizing that he was being asked to arrange music for Banjo and Kazooie's appearance in Super Smash Bros.
 Ultimate, he was excited for the return of the characters.

 A sequel, Mario + Rabbids Sparks of Hope, was announced at E3 2021 and was released on October 20, 2022 on the Nintendo Switch.